Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Mediation analysis for the population intervention effects

-Assumption~\ref{ass:ncay} states that, conditional on $W$, there is no unmeasured confounding of the relation between $A$ and $Y$; assumption~\ref{ass:ncaz} states that conditional on $W$ there is no unmeasured confounding of the relation between $A$ and $Z$; and assumption~\ref{ass:nczy} states that conditional on $(W,A,L)$ there is no unmeasured confounding of the relation between $Z$ and $Y$.
-These assumptions are standard in causal mediation analysis.
-In addition to these assumptions, standard mediation analyses~\citep[e.g., ][]{vanderweele2014effect} require positivity assumptions on the treatment and mediation mechanisms.
-The stochastic intervention framework we adopt does not require such assumptions, as positivity can be arranged by definition of $\g_\delta$.
-For example, the interventions in expressions (\ref{eq:defdshift}) and (\ref{eq:tilt}) satisfy assumption~\ref{ass:cs} by definition.
-The interested reader is encouraged to consult~\cite{kennedy2019nonparametric} and~\cite{diaz2020causal} for a discussion on this topic.

-Another consequence of this identification result is that the definitions (\ref{eq:defpsi}) reduce to the stochastic (in)direct effects of~\cite{diaz2020causal} in the absence of intermediate confounders $L$.
-Importantly, this implies that our estimators can be safely used in the absence of intermediate confounders; furthermore, it implies that the corresponding estimates may be interpreted in terms of a decomposition of the population intervention effect $\E_c\{Y - Y_{A_\delta}\}$, which is arguably of more scientific interest than the interventional effect $\psi_\delta = \E_c\{Y_{A,G} - Y_{A_\delta,G_\delta}\}$.
+\end{theorem} A consequence of this identification result is that the definitions reduce to the stochastic (in)direct effects of~\cite{diaz2020causal} in the absence of intermediate confounders $L$.
+Importantly, this implies that our estimators can be safely used in the absence of intermediate confounders; furthermore, it implies that the corresponding estimates may be interpreted in terms of a decomposition of the population intervention effect $\E_c\{Y - Y_{A_\delta}\}$, which, like the interventional effect $\psi_\delta = \E_c\{Y_{A,G} - Y_{A_\delta,G_\delta}\}$, may be of scientific relevance.

-As is clear from the definition (\ref{eq:defpsi}), evaluation of $\psid$ and $\psii$ requires access to $\theta_{1,0}$, the population mean in the absence of any intervention on the treatment mechanism, as well as both of $\theta_{1, \delta}$ and $\theta_{2,\delta}$, which are based on the post-intervention treatment mechanism $\g_\delta(a \mid w)$.
-Consequently, we next turn our attention to developing efficiency theory for estimation of the statistical parameter $\theta_{j,\delta}: j = 1,2$, which depends on the observed data distribution $\P$.
+Examination of Definition~\eqref{eq:defpsi} reveals that evaluation of $\psid$ and $\psii$ requires access to $\theta_{2,\delta}$, which is based on $\g_{\delta}(a \mid w)$.
+The quantities $\psid$ and $\psii$ further require access, respectively, to either $\theta_{1,0}$ or $\theta_{1, \delta}$, which draw upon $\g_{\delta}(a \mid w)$.
+Notably, $\theta_{1,0}$ is \textit{not} the population mean outcome, rather it is the ``interventional'' counterfactual mean arising from changing the distribution of the mediator from $\p(Z \mid L, A, W)$ to $\p(Z \mid A, W)$, resulting in the counterfactuals $G$ and $G_{\delta}$.
+In fact, this induced independence of $L$ and $Z$, conditional on $A$ and $W$, recovers the effects of~\citet{diaz2020causal} when there is no post-exposure confounder $L$.
+We next turn our attention to developing efficiency theory for estimation of the statistical parameter $\theta_{j,\delta}: j = 1,2$, which depends on the observed data distribution $\P$.